The society lottery supporting health and wellness charities

 In the pipeline hopefully, are imminent changes allowing society lotteries to increase the levels of money raised.
 The emphasis is on encouragement for these small lottery organisations to be allowed to coexist alongside larger and more dominant National Lottery.
 These changes are crucial to allow the charity lottery to continue to generate much-needed funds for good causes.

-The main issues stifling the growth of society lotteries are the cap on the lottery funds that can be raised in a year (currently £10 million) and the maximum jackpot that can be given (currently £25,000 or 10% of ticket sales – whichever is greater).
+The main issues stifling the growth of charitable gambling are the cap on the lottery funds that can be raised in a year (currently £10 million) and the maximum jackpot that can be given (currently £25,000 or 10% of ticket sales – whichever is greater).
 There is a great amount of campaigning by the Lotteries Council on behalf of society lotteries for the Government to increase these limits and thereby help to raise even more money for good causes.

 For a society lottery organisation to survive, the current regulations need to be updated to allow their continued success.
 The positive impact they bring to charitable causes is under threat if growth is restricted.
 They rely upon recruiting new players, but this can be quite an expensive and lengthy administrative process with the current caps and limitations.